Policy Responses to Climate Change

 However, the Kyoto Protocol focussed attention on a relatively short-term emissions objective, namely the first commitment period between 2008 and 2012.
 The targets set for this period were first agreed in 1997, which gave governments 10-15 years to put in place policies to reach these targets, and only three years between the Protocol's entry into force in 2005 and the start of the first commitment period.
 This bias towards short-term targets did not provide incentive to make the investments in long-term infrastructure changes, such as energy, transport and buildings, which are needed to bring sustainable reductions in greenhouse gas emissions.

 Ahead of the Copenhagen COP15 meeting a number of countries declared their own national emissions reduction targets, applying to a range of timeframes.
-In some cases, as with the EU, parties agreed to take on more stringent emissions targets if a new agreement can eventually be reached under the UNFCCC.
+In some cases, as with the EU, parties agreed to take on more stringent emissions targets if a new agreement could eventually be reached under the UNFCCC.

 UN climate change conference November-December 2015, Paris